 - No Fourth Wall: Sam and Max are very well aware that they're inside an adventure game.

-- Noodle Incident: If prompted, the duo refuse go upstairs in their office building, citing some unspecified incident.Sam: We don't go upstairs.
+- Noodle Incident: If prompted, the duo will refuse to go upstairs in their office building, citing some unspecified incident.Sam: We don't go upstairs.

 Max: Not since the accident.

 - Only in It for the Money: Max makes it clear several times that he has no moral conflict with the mission and just wants to get paid.

 - Player Inventory: Many puzzles involve collecting items, combining them and using them elsewhere.

 - Point-and-Click Map: the player travels between locations by clicking on a map of North America, new locations popping up as the game progresses.